ISLA-UH/libquantum/README.md

 NOTE:
 Requirements upgraded to run on Apple M1 Silicon chip with the RedVox SDK version 3.1.0 or later.
+Please read the notes on requirements.txt

 Refer to the open access publications: